Crocus nudiflorus

 Crocus nudiflorus is a species of flowering plant in the genus Crocus of the family Iridaceae.
 It is an autumn-flowering, dwarf, deciduous perennial found in western Europe from southwestern France to Spain.
 It has been cultivated since Tudor times in Great Britain, where it is now naturalized.

 Description

 Crocus nudiflorus grows from corms, which spread out into clumps of plants by stolons.
 Each corm usually sends out one long-tubed, goblet-shaped, or bell-shaped flower.
 The bloom appears in autumn, or at the end of summer.
 The colour ranges from deep purple to lilac-purple with a paler throat and bright orange or yellow stigma.

-Then the linear, basal leaves, usually with a silvery central stripe, are produced in winter and spring following the autumn flowers, when the fruits appear.
+The linear, basal leaves, usually with a silvery central stripe, are produced in winter and spring following the autumn flowers, when the fruits appear.

 Taxonomy

 The Latin specific epithet nudiflorus means 'naked flower', in reference to the flower emerging before the leaves.

 It was published and described by James Edward Smith in 'English Botany' Volume 7 on table 491 in 1798.